Dread Delusion: Critical reception

-Dread Delusion received "mixed to average" reviews upon release, according to review aggregator website Metacritic. with praise directed to the game's narrative, exploration and worldbuilding.
+The PC version of Dread Delusion received "mixed or average" reviews from critics upon release, according to review aggregator website Metacritic. with praise directed to the game's narrative, exploration and worldbuilding.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 62% of critics.

 Matt Wales of Eurogamer commended the game's setting as "full of stories" and "wonderfully, vibrantly alive" setting, with its "ample" horror ideas moderated by a "strong thread of humour" throughout the game.
 Philip Watson of Comics Gaming Magazine praised the "many choices and solutions" in the game, and the "charm and excellent character writing" of the quests, particularly highlighting the "mythos" of the character Vela Callose.
 Highlighting the game's "narrative depth and sense of discovery", Willa Rowe of Kotaku similarly considered the game's tone to be an "enthralling" mixture of unsettling horror and absurd humour.
 Ian Boudreau of PCGamesN commended the game's "seamless fusion of fantasy, science fiction and horror", although highlighted the "humanity" of the game's dialogue.
 However, Alexander Chatziionnou of PC Gamer considered the game's final chapter to be of a lower quality, due to the "visually uninteresting" setting of the Underlands, describing it as "rigidly designed" and repetitive.

 Gameplay and combat mechanics received mixed assessments from reviewers.
 Describing the combat as "stiff", Matt Wales of Eurogamer nonetheless noted the game's "nicely streamlined" progression and the balance of managing stamina to add "welcome" depth to the game.
 Alexander Chatziionnou of PC Gamer praised the open-ended and immersive approach to quests, although found combat mechanics and movement to be "rudimentary" and "simplistic" in nature.
 However, he considered the combat to fit the tone of the game.
 Willa Rowe of Kotaku stated that the game's combat was "simple but not very fun", considering it to be "silly" lacking depth, and outmoded by other options including sneaking, lockpicking or charming the player's way out of encounters.
 In addition to the "clunky combat" which he considered could have been more "interesting and dangerous", Ian Boudreau of PCGamesN faulted the game's "unreliable" quest logs and bugs.
 Philip Watson of Comics Gaming Magazine also felt the game's skull-based progression system was "limited" and "stuck behind stat checks", also critiquing the game's lockpicking system as reliant on dice rolls and adding artificial length to the game.